Tom-on64/kern/README.md

 _These images may be outdated, Idk_

 ## Known issues
-- If you run any of the bootloader stages or kernel form the shell, it will most likely break.
-(Maybe add an executable flag?)
 - fillCircle() in graphics.h is broken.
 No idea why, so no filled circles for you (i commented out the boundaryFill call in the function)
 - convertColor() doesn't work right, because i should be using floating point, but -mgeneral-regs-only doesn't let me :(
-- The soundtest command is very likely to get stuck on a note and play it forever.
-(Maybe a Sleep() bug?)
+- The soundtest command and sleep commands cause an unknown exception.
+Sleep() syscall issue
 - Not really an issue, bit QEMU's PIT is really slow and inacurate

 ## [Old Version](https://github.com/Tom-on64/old-kern)